Money, Jobs, Banks and Debt

 In 1913, a person with only $4.90 could buy more food, clothing, or other necessities than someone with $100 could buy today.
 Or let’s turn it around for a second and use a bigger number.
 Something that cost $9.80 in January of 1913 would cost over $234 today!
-It’s about buying power and you simply have less of it.
+It’s about buying power, and you have less of it.

-So the money is worth less and things cost more.
+So the money is worth less, and things cost more.
 What do you think people would have to do to keep their standard of living the same?
 Send their spouse to work?
 Well, that started in the ’70s and ’80s.
-That helped for a while but the trend of theft continued and people needed to discover better ways of keeping up.
+That helped for a while, but the trend of theft continued, and people needed to discover better ways of keeping up.
 Getting an additional part-time job?
-Today that is commonplace and still, people are barely getting by.
+Today that is commonplace, and still, people are barely getting by.

 However, instead of fixing the problem, the government and banks are aiming to make it worse.
 Both are now encouraging (again) the borrowing of money.
 In fact, the World Bank is now lending at record levels since the aftermath of the financial crisis.
 They are also expected to downgrade its 3.4 percent global growth forecast for this year.
-Compound this with manufacturing and retail closures and we can begin to see just how bad things are getting.
-I see these as very much connected and the theft from the people has only just begun.
+Compound this with manufacturing and retail closures, and we can begin to see just how bad things are getting.
+I see these as very much connected, and the theft from the people has only just begun.

 Let me make something clear.
-A bank makes their money by lending your money out to others and charging a higher interest rate to those folks.
+A bank makes money by lending your money to others and charging a higher interest rate to those folks.
 If they start negative interest rates at your bank, you will essentially be paying them for the use of your money that they will profit from.
 You get nothing except more in debt.
 Do you think you will get negative interest on your loans?
-I am guessing “probably not”.
+I am guessing “probably not.”
 In other words, do you think your debts will magically reduce in size due to a negative interest rate?
 Not exactly fair if you ask me.